miskibin/quickLink/docs/features.md

 ## ⚡ Shell Commands

-Prefix with `>` to execute PowerShell commands.
-Runs in background unless Terminal option enabled.
+Prefix with `>` to execute a shell command.
+Commands run silently in the background.

 **Examples:**
 ```